-City of Pine Bluff, neighborhood associations, merchants associations, residents, business owners, faith leaders, and other non-governmental organizations (to be completed with Implementation phase).
+City of Pine Bluff, neighborhood associations, merchants associations, residents, business owners, faith leaders, and other non-governmental organizations; refer to Part Three: Implementation for Timeframe and Responsible Party for each Action Step outlined within this chapter.

 Determining the success of clean up efforts will be gradual and perpetual.
 A sea change must occur among Pine Bluff residents to empower everyone to keep the community clean and safe.
 Punitive penalties for residents would have the opposite effect due to the difficulty to identify and fine violators, that the greatest need for improvement may be in the lowest resourced places, and that the responsibility shifts to the City if the community is not incentivized to do so on their own.